Alisha-0321/PrediF/README.md

 Step-2:

-Download the zip from the link in "10_OTO.txt" file.
+Download the zip and extract it from the link in "10_OTO.txt" file.
 This contains all the 10 Orders of 1000 Test Orders(10 OTO's).

 Step-3: